-Evidence of V tells the story of author Sheila O’Connor’s search to learn the history of her maternal grandmother, referred to in the text only as “V”.
-V was a woman that O’Connor’s mother had grown up believing was her aunt, fallen from grace and shunned by the family.
-An accidental slip by a relative, and a subsequent search for information by O’Connor and her mother, finds that V became pregnant at 15, and in an apparently not uncommon practice, sentenced by the state to the Minnesota Home School for Girls at Sauk Centre for “immorality”.
+Evidence of V tells the story of author Sheila O’Connor’s search to learn the history of her maternal grandmother, referred to in the text only as “V.” V was a woman that O’Connor’s mother had grown up believing was her aunt, fallen from grace and shunned by the family.
+An accidental slip by a relative, and a subsequent search for information by O’Connor and her mother, finds that V became pregnant at 15, and, in an apparently not uncommon practice, was sentenced by the state to the Minnesota Home School for Girls at Sauk Centre for “immorality.”

 Even though the charge didn’t carry a criminal penalty, V’s guardianship was awarded to Sauk Centre until her twenty-first birthday.
 While incarcerated, V gave birth to O’Connor’s mother, a baby she named June, and lived there with her for the first three months of June’s life, before the baby was taken away, and ultimately adopted by V’s sister.

 These are the bare bones of the story.
 And yet, they grow from the smallest seeds, because the “evidence” of V is less than scant.
 V has left little proof of herself behind, it seems, except June.

 It’s in the space between knowable information that O’Connor’s prose crafts a riveting narrative of V herself; how she wanted to be a showgirl at 15, how she met and fell in love with the older Mr. C, O’Connor’s possible grandfather, how she fared at Sauk, and how she felt about her baby.

 the imaginary is what tends to become real